 To help you investigate whether one or more of your logins have been revealed, we have made a small tool.
 If that is the case, then there are lists mentioned above which, in addition to being in the hands of hackers, have also ended up among law-abiding persons.

-All you have to do is enter the username you would like to check and press the button.
-You can both test self-selected user names such as "Horse Girl1990" and email addresses used in logins in many places.
+All you have to do is enter the username you want to check and press the button.
+You can try out self-chosen usernames such as "Hestepige1990" as well as email addresses that are used in logins in many places.

 The tool searches a logins database from sites that have been hacked or otherwise compromised.
 If the username is here, a list of the hacked sites where it has been used is returned.